61st Sheriff of Oneida County

 Sheriff Maciol was, and continues to be, an active community member.
 He made local history by becoming the youngest Mayor of the Village of New York Mills, proudly serving his community in this position from 2000 to December 31, 2010.
 Sheriff Maciol also served a two-year term on the New York Mills School Board of Education.

-Sheriff Maciol is also a member of the Oneida County Law Enforcement Coalition, Board member for the Mohawk Valley Chapter of the Red Cross, YWCA Domestic Violence Coalition, the Oneida County Magistrates Association, the NYS Sheriff’s Association serving on its board as 1st Vice President, the National Sheriff’s Association, the Central NY Chiefs of Police Association, the National Association of Chiefs of Police, the NAACP, the NY Farm Bureau, Sons of the American Legion Post 1376, Polish League of American Veterans (honorary), Firemen’s Association of the State of New York, as well as the New York Mills and Oneida County Historical Societies.
+Sheriff Maciol is also a member of the Oneida County Law Enforcement Coalition, Board member for the Mohawk Valley Chapter of the Red Cross, YWCA Domestic Violence Coalition, the Oneida County Magistrates Association, past President of the the NYS Sheriff’s Association currently serving on its Executive Committee , the National Sheriff’s Association, the National Association of Chiefs of Police, the NAACP, the NY Farm Bureau, Sons of the American Legion Post 1376, Polish League of American Veterans (honorary), Firemen’s Association of the State of New York, as well as the New York Mills and Oneida County Historical Societies.